 The Education Cost Sharing (ECS) formula is the method the State of Connecticut has established to distribute approximately $2 billion annually in state education funding.
-The ECS formula is used exclusively to provide state funding to local and regional public school districts, and it is the only one of Connecticut's 11 different education funding formulas that takes student learning needs into account.
+The ECS formula is used exclusively to provide state funding to local and regional public school districts.

-The current ECS formula began being implemented in fiscal year 2019 and is made up of several different components: the foundation, student need-based weights, the Base Aid Ratio, and the phase-in schedule.
+The ECS formula is made up of several different components: the foundation, student need-based weights, the Base Aid Ratio, and the phase-in schedule.
 This page provides an overview of each of these components and how they impact students, schools, and communities.

 In an education funding formula, the foundation amount is intended to represent the estimated cost of educating a general education student who does not have any additional learning needs.